phucat/Flask-GAE-Framework/README.md

 #Flask - GAE Boilerplate

-The Goal is to quickly and easily implement a backend framework that contains all necessary structures configurations and automation designed for Google Appengine and Bitbucket pipelines for rapid development.
+The Goal is to quickly and easily implement a backend service that contains all necessary structures configurations and automation designed for Google Appengine and Bitbucket pipelines for rapid development.

+It's the compilation of mostly used methods, approaches and techniques when developing backend in Appengine or Compute Engine.
+This is not a Flask tutorial but takes advantages and leverages the features of Flask Framework.

 ## System Requirements
 - python 2.7